nimmividya/rys-git-tutorial-repositories/README.md

 # Rys Git Tutorial - A wonderful book to learn how to use "Git"
-# Eventhough in PDF version, there is a link in every chapter to download the repository of the last chapter
+# Even though in PDF version, there is a link in every chapter to download the repository of the last chapter
 # the links are broken.

 Here are the repostories
-Chapters:

 1. The basics
 2. Undoing changes
 3. Branches i